bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 These servers were deployed as CentOS 7.5 Firstboot images.
 Each of the nodes in the cluster has been configured with a 'k8s' user with sudo priviliges.

-<font color='red'>The Master and Worker Nodes have been configured with the required user.</font>
+<font color='green'>The Master and Worker Nodes have been configured with the required user.</font>

 ``update all nodes:``
 ```